 Aside from their commitment to natural skin care, we love this company for its commitment to girls’ education through their “Beautiful Faces, Beautiful Futures” initiative.

 Dedicated to “clean, skin-centric beauty,” Ilia beauty has an everything in moderation philosophy, as stated on their website: “We learned early on that not every natural ingredient is good for the skin, nor is every synthetic bad.
 Clean beauty is where those two collide—with conscious, carefully-selected ingredients, and no compromises.”

 Their “Minis” collection of four best-selling products (lip tint, mascara, eye tint, and lip mask) is a great intro to the line.

 We hope this inspires you to have a look at the products you’re using and re-evaluate what you’re putting on your skin.
-Today’s natural beauty brands are accessible, effective, and affordable, so consider making the switch today if you haven’t already!
+Today’s clean beauty brands are accessible, effective, and affordable, so consider making the switch today.

 Things you buy through our links may earn us a commission.